Skip to main content

 What the Map Shows

-In the Activity tab, the map renders POTA (Parks on the Air) activations as individual park markers.
+In the Hunt Contacts tab, the map renders POTA (Parks on the Air) activations as individual park markers.
 Marker color reflects the activation's status — default activator, hunted (contacted), attempted, or marked for retry.

-The same MapView component is reused elsewhere in the app to plot your logged QSOs (in the Logbook tab and folder detail views) with great-circle arc lines from your station to each contact, with visited DXCC countries highlighted and US state boundaries drawn for geographic context.
+The same MapView component is reused elsewhere in the app to plot your logged QSOs (in the Logbook tab and folder detail views) with great-circle arc lines from your station to each contact, show logged-contact arcs during ongoing activations, and draw spotter arcs inside POTA detail maps.
 Those views are covered in their own sections of the docs.

 Marker Clustering